 - Private voice instruction is primarily encouraged for older students and should be discussed with the choir or lesson teacher prior to study.

-Rye Country Day School also offers a extra-curricular Collaborative Music Program for instrumentalists interested in playing in small chamber ensembles.
+Rye Country Day School also offers an extra-curricular Chamber Music Program for instrumentalists interested in playing in small chamber ensembles.

-String players, wind and brass players, and pianists are placed in groups with other musicians appropriately matched to their level.
+String players and pianists are placed in groups with other musicians appropriately matched to their level.
 They work with a musical coach on repertoire specifically chosen for their ensemble.
 If you are an RCDS student interested taking in the Chamber Music Program, please call: 914-925-4580.

 Students begin their instrumental exploration with drumming and recorders in the Lower School.
-In fourth grade, students are introduced to the band instruments and may elect to begin private lessons on a wind instrument or percussion.
+In fourth grade, students are introduced to the band instruments and may elect to begin private lessons on a wind instrument or percussion in the following year.

 This introduction to a specific instrument prepares students for fifth-grade Beginning Band.
 There are separate fifth- and sixth-grade bands, each with their own identities and repertoire.
 In seventh and eighth grades, students elect to be part of the Concert Band and also audition to be a member of the select Middle School Jazz Band.